dashbird/site/content/knowledge-base/logging/lambda-invocation-function-and-runtime-errors.md

 ---
-date: 2019-11-08T10:00:00-03:00
+date: 2019-11-13T19:00:00-03:00
-title: "Invocation, Function and Runtime Errors"
+title: "Lambda: Invocation, Function and Runtime Errors"
-description: "Types of possible errors in a Lambda function and how to handle them"
+description: "Types of possible errors in an AWS Lambda function and how to handle them"
 learning: ["MLogging"]
 learning_weight: 100
 ---

 # Invocation Errors

-The invocation can raise errors for a variety of reasons[^1].
+An AWS Lambda invocation can raise errors for a variety of reasons[^1].
 A few examples are listed below.
 Invocation errors will make Lambda return a 400-series or 500-series HTTP status code.

 For a complete list of invocation errors, please refer to the AWS documentation[^2].